 When the international press identified, on 11 May 2026, Leo Schilperoord, a 70-year-old Dutch ornithologist, as the index case of the MV Hondius hantavirus outbreak, attention immediately turned to an unlikely place: a municipal landfill 6 km from Ushuaia.
-Why this site, why this date, why this couple?
-And why is Argentina refusing, at this stage, to admit that this is where it all began?
+Relayed by the New York Post then echoed by dozens of international outlets, this theory has, in just a few days, become seriously questioned by the WHO, the local Argentine authorities and several specialists.
+Update of 14 May 2026.

 27 March 2026: the visit